Trust Capacity Fund details

 - Be of sound financial health and, as a minimum requirement, not have an open FNtI.

 The application window for TCaF closes on Tuesday 31st December 2019.
-The full application process and eligibility checker can be found at www.gov.uk/guidance/check-your-eligibility-for-the-trust-capacity-fund
+Details of the full application process and eligibility checker can be found at www.gov.uk/guidance/check-your-eligibility-for-the-trust-capacity-fund

 The assessment of applications is a two-stage process.
 The first of the two stages will shortlist bids against published criteria and will determine if the Trust is eligible to apply and under which strand of the fund.
 The second of the two stages, for applicants that are successful at the first stage, will be assessed against the following criteria: